JoshuaKGoldberg/Goldblog/content/blog/code-before-super/index.md

 ## Technical Overview

-The pull request was large enough that I moved its details them into a separate blog post: [TypeScript Contribution Diary: Allowing Code in Constructors Before `super()` (Technical Overview)](https://blog.joshuakgoldberg.com/code-before-super-technical-overview).
+The pull request was large enough that instead of describing them all here, I've moved its details into a separate blog post: [TypeScript Contribution Diary: Allowing Code in Constructors Before `super()` (Technical Overview)](https://blog.joshuakgoldberg.com/code-before-super-technical-overview).

 There ended up being two areas of source code I had to change: